-Merab is the older of two daughters of King Saul (reigned c.
-1025–1005 b.c.e.) according to the genealogical summary presented in 1 Sam 14:49 and one of six children by his primary wife, Ahinoam the daughter of Ahimaaz (compare 1 Sam 31:2, 1 Chr 8:33; 9:39; these note the fourth son, Abinadab, who is not mentioned in 1 Sam 14:49).
+Merab is the older of two daughters, the other being Michal, of King Saul (reigned c.
+1025–1005 B.C.E.) according to the genealogical summary presented in 1 Sam 14:49.
+She is also one of six children by his primary wife, Ahinoam the daughter of Ahimaaz (compare 1 Sam 31:2, 1 Chr 8:33; 9:39; these note the fourth son, Abinadab, who is not mentioned in 1 Sam 14:49).
 The genealogical summary serves two functions in the larger narrative of Saul.
 First, it helps signal the effective end of his reign as king on the eve of his rejection by God as part of a general summary of his accomplishments to that point in his career; second, it introduces the names of family members (with the exception of Abinadab) who will appear in the remaining portion of the narrative.

 Edelman, Diana V. King Saul in the Historiography of Judah.
 Sheffield, England: 1991.

 Kalmanofsky, Amy.
 “Michal and Merab.”
 In Dangerous Sisters of the Hebrew Bible, 37-52.
 Minneapolis: Augsburg Fortress Press, 2014.

 Meyers, Carol, General Editor.
 Women in Scripture.
 New York: 2000.

 Steinberg, Naomi.
 “Kinship and Gender in Genesis.”
 Biblical Research 39 (1994): 46–56.